The White Mountains are a go-to destination for hikers, cyclists, skiers and weekend escapers.

 The Mount Washington Cog Railway, also known as the Cog, is the world’s first mountain-climbing cog railway.
 The railway climbs Mount Washington in New Hampshire, United States.
 It uses a Marsh rack system and both steam and biodiesel-powered locomotives to carry tourists to the top of the mountain.
 Its track is built to a 4 ft 8 in gauge, which is technically a narrow gauge, as it is 1⁄2 inch less than a 4 ft 8+1⁄2 in standard gauge.
 It is the second steepest rack railway in the world after the Pilatus Railway in Switzerland, with an average grade of over 25% and a maximum grade of 37%.
 The railway is approximately 3 miles long and ascends Mount Washington’s western slope, beginning at an elevation of approximately 2,700 feet above sea level and ending just short of the mountain’s summit peak of 6,288 feet.
 The train ascends the mountain at 2.8 miles per hour and descends at 4.6 mph.
 Steam locomotives take approximately 65 minutes to ascend and 40 minutes to descend, while the biodiesel engines can go up in as little as 36 minutes.

 Story Land is a theme park located in Glen, New Hampshire, which opened in 1954.
-The park is meant to appeal to children up to the pre-teen ages
+The park is meant to appeal to families with children up to the pre-teen ages

 Conway Scenic Railroad